 ENERGY STAR for buildings and plants

 ENERGY STAR tools and resources help businesses identify cost-effective approaches to managing energy use in their buildings and plants—enabling the private sector to save energy, increase profits, and strengthen their competitiveness.
-From commercial properties such as hospitals, schools, and offices, to industrial facilities such as cookie and cracker bakeries and integrated steel mills, thousands of businesses and organizations look to ENERGY STAR for guidance on strategic energy management.
+From commercial properties such as hospitals, schools, offices, and tenant spaces to industrial facilities such as cookie and cracker bakeries and integrated steel mills, thousands of businesses and organizations look to ENERGY STAR for guidance on strategic energy management.

-ENERGY STAR for homes
+ENERGY STAR for the Residential Sector

 Utilities and local governments rely on ENERGY STAR